deislabs/deislabs.io/content/posts/kubernetes-a-rusty-friendship.md

 Before even talking about the good coding experience, let's talk about dependency management.
 As a bit of background, I am also one of the core maintainers of Helm and have participated in adding new Kubernetes library dependencies or upgrading the existing ones in almost every release since Helm 2.3.
-As someone who has developed many large projects against the Kubernetes libraries/API, it is an absolute nightmare to upgrade or add any library dependency.
+As someone who has developed many large projects against the Kubernetes libraries/API, I can tell you it is an absolute nightmare to upgrade or add any library dependency.
 Several of them have different versioning schemes (such as [`client-go`](https://github.com/kubernetes/client-go)) and you have to go figure out specific hashes or branches to get everything to compile, particularly if you have dependencies on multiple libraries.
 With Rust's powerful dependency and build management tool `cargo`, things become much more simple:

 ```toml
 kube = "0.31.0"